 Symptoms usually develop slowly over several weeks, but they can also come on suddenly.
 Symptoms you should watch for are:

 - differences in mental processes, such as increased confusion, decreased responsiveness, and irritability

-- decreased speech and sensation
+- decreased speech

 - decreased movement due to loss of muscle function

 - changes in vision